dchege711/study_buddy/client_side_react/README.md

 ### Study Buddy (Client Side)

 ### Fixes to make
-* Warning: A component is changing a controlled input of type text to be uncontrolled.
-Input elements should not switch from controlled to uncontrolled (or vice versa).
-Decide between using a controlled or uncontrolled input element for the lifetime of the component.
-* The counts in the left panel tags aren't incrementing :-/
+* :x: The counts in the left panel tags aren't incrementing :-/
+* :x: Decide where changes to metadata should be done.
+Should you leave that to the server, or should AppManager handle metadata and send an upload at the end?
+* :x: Implement a PQ in AppManager.cardHasBeenModified.
+Or is it more efficient to do this at the server?
+* :white_checkmark: Although CardManager is controlled, make it somewhat autonomous.

 #### To-Do Items
 * Have some artwork to fill in the blank space in the login page.